Is it safe to mix wet and dry food for your dog or cat? Is it even worth mixing the two? Yes–and yes!

 Mixing wet food into dry food can make the diet more palatable for many pets.
-If your pet is not eating their dry food, then wet food may be the “secret sauce” you need to get them to eat their food.
-I’ve noticed that many pets find wet food tastier than dry.
+If your pet is not eating their dry food, then wet food may be the “secret sauce” you need to stimulate their appetite.

+Feeding your pet wet food increases their water intake.
 Moisture content is the main difference between wet and dry pet foods.
-Dry diets contain only about 10 percent water while wet formulations are generally between 68 percent and 78 percent water.
+Dry diets contain only about 10 to 12 percent water while wet formulations are generally between 75 percent and 78 percent water.

-Adding wet food to your pet’s diet can also help with weight loss since the extra water allows pets to feel full and be more satisfied after their meals.
-In contrast, adding in some dry food can provide extra calories for dogs who struggle with eating enough wet food to meet their energy requirements.
-Dry food is more nutrient dense since it is less diluted with moisture.
+Do you have the opposite concern?
+If weight gain is on your radar and your pet is on a wet food diet, adding in some dry food can provide extra calories for dogs who struggle with eating enough wet food to meet their energy requirements.
+Dry food is nutrient dense since it is less diluted with moisture.

 You may be wary of switching from dry food to wet food completely because wet food is generally more expensive than dry food of comparable quality.
 That’s the beauty of mixing the two together.
-In order for your pet to reap the benefits of wet food without breaking the bank, you can feed wet food and dry food mixed together in comparison to feeding just wet food alone.
+Your pet can reap the benefits of wet food without breaking the bank.

 Mixing When Your Pet Is on a Prescription Diet